 - Comprehensive Public Policy training that provides mentoring, networking and training opportunities in public policy, communications and leadership.

-- Nutrition Focused Physical Examination Workshops (NFPE) to provide RDNs with the skills and knowledge necessary to perform NFPE at their workplace to aid in accurately identifying and providing individuals with the nutrition diagnosis of malnutrition and in turn improve overall health outcomes.
+- Nutrition Focused Physical Examination Workshops to provide RDNs with the skills and knowledge necessary to perform NFPE at their workplace to aid in accurately identifying and providing individuals with the nutrition diagnosis of malnutrition and in turn improve overall health outcomes.

 - CDR Certificate of Training Programs, including: